wolivera/kubrick-multimodal-agent/README.md

 After completing this course, you'll have built your own Kubrick Agent with a HAL themed spin-off, to play the role of a new set of eyes and ears:

 <video src="https://github.com/user-attachments/assets/ef77c2a9-1a77-4f14-b2dd-e759c3f6db72"/></video>

 ---

+## Getting Started

+Kubrick is **not** a simple tutorial.
+So, to get this system up and running, there are a few things you need to do first.

+We have detailed the steps to get you started, in this [GETTING_STARTED.md](GETTING_STARTED.md) file.

+> 💡 Having Kubrick running is just the first step!
+Now that you have it up and running, it's time to actually understand how it works (see next section).

+---